Climate activists smash glass protecting Velazquez's Venus painting in London's National Gallery

 Just Stop Oil, which has previously led similar protests targeting famous artworks and public buildings, said Monday's action was to demand Britain's government immediately halt all licensing for the exploration, development and production of fossil fuels in the U.K.

-The group said the two activists chose to target the 17th-century oil painting because it was previously slashed as part of the suffragette movement calling for women's rights in 1914.
+The group said Monday that the two activists chose to target Velázquez's 17th-century oil painting, one of the Spanish artist's most celebrated masterpieces, because it was previously slashed as part of the suffragette movement calling for women's rights in 1914.

 Just Stop Oil said the protesters hammered the glass panel, then told people at the gallery: “Women did not get the vote by voting.
 It is time for deeds, not words."